chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 4
 {% endhighlight %}

-If you don't see the `>>>` characters then you're most likely in the editor not the prompt.
+If you do not see the `>>>` characters then you are most likely in the editor not the prompt.

 In python, arithmatic uses the following operators: